prrPigeon/test_application/README.md

-In this endpoint I used Basic Authentication, and it's neccessary to set Postman, in Autorization card set type to Basic Auth, and in fields where is USERNAME to type EMAIL used for registration and in field where is PASSWORD, PASSWORD used to register to application.
-After login token will be presented to user (JWT) and with token wich is needed to be placed in headers in /all_users route, user will be able to see all registered users in application, token will last 90 minutes, offcourse it can be set for another amount of time, after 90 minutes user must be logged again.
+In this endpoint I used Basic Authentication, and it's neccessary to set Postman, in Autorization card set type to Basic Auth, and in fields where is USERNAME to type EMAIL used for registration and in field where is PASSWORD, PASSWORD which is used to for registration application.
+After login token will be presented to user (JWT) and with token wich is needed to be placed in headers in /all_users route, user will be able to see all registered users in application, token will last 90 minutes, of course it can be set for another amount of time, after 90 minutes user must be logged again.